info-201a-au20/final-project-dokikai/README.md

 Download link: [League Data](https://www.kaggle.com/datasnaek/league-of-legends)

-How was the data collected:
+How was the data collected: This is a collection of over 50,000 ranked games of League of Legends from their West European servers and takes into affect all parts of a single League of Legends game.

-How many observations (rows):
+How many observations (rows): There are 51,490 observations (Games)

-How many features (columns):
+How many features (columns): There are 61 features

-Which questions from above can be answered using the data in the dataset:
+Which questions from above can be answered using the data in the dataset: This can answer how winning certain objectives in game affect your probability to win.

 **Third Dataset:**